Maximinodotpy/articles/022 - Sortable Tables/_blog/article.md

 ---
-name: 'Sortable Table with JavaScript'
+name: Sortable Table with JavaScript
-slug: 'sortable-table-with-javascript'
+slug: sortable-table-with-javascript
-tags: []
+tags:
+  - Component
+  - JavaScript
-category: 'Utility'
+category: Utility
-description: 'Learn how to make sortable tables with JavaScript.
-We utilize the map and filter methods of Arrays.'
+description: Learn how to make sortable tables with JavaScript.
+We utilize the map and filter methods of Arrays.
 ---